bridgetownrb/bridgetown/bridgetown-website/src/_docs/islands.md

 ## Routes in Islands

 When using the `bridgetown-routes` plugin for server rendering, you can put file-based routes inside of islands.
-Just add a `routes` folder inside of an island folder (like the `src/_islands/breezy_day` example above), and then any routes inside will resolve to a URL of the island name plus the route name.
+Add a `routes` folder inside of an island folder (like the `src/_islands/breezy_day` example above), and then any routes inside will resolve to a URL of the island name plus the route name.
 Read our [Routes documentation](/docs/routes) for more information.